kylerove/pediatricurologybook/_chapters/06-37_female-epispadias.md

 Isolated female epispadias is an exceedingly rare condition and is regarded as the least severe variant of the BEEC.
 It varies from a mild distal defect that does not affect continence, to a complete phenotype which extends proximally to the bladder neck and results in complete incontinence.{% cite suson2013a --file 06-37 %} Similar to BE, proximal epispadias is widely regarded as one the most surgically challenging and complex congenital disorder of the urinary tract.{% cite weiss2020a --file 06-37 %} Epispadias repair, bladder neck reconstruction, and even osteotomies may be required in the most severe forms.
 Many epispadias patients will require lifelong follow up with a urologist who has experience in caring for patients with complex urologic anomalies.

+## Key Points
+{:.key-points-head}

+- Epispadias is the least severe variant of the BEEC and is defined by an incomplete fusion of the dorsal urethra.
+- Complete female epispadias is an extremely rare congenital defect, occurring in about 1/484,000 live births, much less frequently than BE, which is estimated to occur in 1/10,000 to 1/50,000.
+- The diagnosis of isolated female epispadias is generally made by physical exam postnatally as diagnosis via prenatal imaging is not reliable.
+- The urethral abnormality can range from a short distal defect to one that extends proximally to the bladder neck
+- In the female epispadias patient the goals of treatment are achievement of urinary continence, preservation of the upper urinary tracts, and reconstruction of functional and cosmetically acceptable external genitalia.
+- In patients with mild epispadias who are dry and have only minimal changes to their external genitalia surgical reconstruction may not be necessary.
+- For more severe forms of female epispadias surgical reconstruction is required to obtain continence and correct abnormalities of the external genitalia.
+- Continence rates in females with isolated epispadias have been found to be between 67-87.5%.
+{:.key-points-list}

 ## References

 {% bibliography --file 06-37 %}